Event description

 Centred on IDPwD in December (International Day of People with Disability), the Oration is a destination annual event for the calendars of the broader disability community, business and government leaders, and anyone interested in thought leadership and equality.

-The Disability Leadership Institute gratefully acknowledges our sponsors, The Achieve Foundation, without whom this major event would not happen.
+The Disability Leadership Institute gratefully acknowledges our sponsor, The Achieve Foundation, and accessibility sponsor, NAB, without whom this major event would not happen.

 The ABC is supported by The Australian Government for its IDay programming.